Updated: 05.11.2026

 • a seven-day out-of-school suspension for the second offense

-• expulsion from the school for a third offense
+• suspension for the remainder of the school year for a third offense

 However, the bill allows for the district superintendent to modify any of these suspension terms on a case-by-case basis to account for mitigating or compounding factors.
 The bill requires meaningful action, but grants flexibility for nuanced approaches.